Keith-S-Thompson/the-flat-trantor-society/README.md

 Future posts (once I acquire the proverbial Round Tuit):

 - [[**DONE**]](http://the-flat-trantor-society.blogspot.com/2013/12/where-should-control-key-be.html)
-  <strike>Where should the Control key be located?
-Almost all modern computer
-  keyboards put the Caps Lock key directly to the left of the 'A' key, with the Shift key below it and the Control key below Shift.
+  *Where should the Control key be located?
+Almost all modern computer keyboards put the Caps Lock key directly to the left of the 'A' key, with the Shift key below it and the Control key below Shift.
   I strongly prefer to have the Control key directly to the left of 'A', and I rarely use Caps Lock.
-I'll explain why, and how you can reconfigure your own keyboard in software.</strike>
+I'll explain why, and how you can reconfigure your own keyboard in software.*
 - [[**DONE**]](http://the-flat-trantor-society.blogspot.com/2014/02/c-standard-quibbles.html)
-  <strike>What is an "lvalue", and how has the meaning evolved over time?
+  *What is an "lvalue", and how has the meaning evolved over time?
   The three editions of the ISO C standard have three different definitions of the term "lvalue".
 The definition has improved over time, though all of them differ from the original meaning.
-  (The wording in the 2011 standard is based on a suggestion I made in comp.std.c.)</strike><br>
+  (The wording in the 2011 standard is based on a suggestion I made in comp.std.c.)*<br>
   I've posted this as one section of a more general article about quibbles with the ISO C standard.
 - Shell commands: `echo` vs. `printf`.